-The land immediately to the west of Dorchester was known as Poundbury Farm.
+The land immediately to the west of Dorchester was known as Poundbury Farm, after which the extension to Dorchester is named.
 This included two farmhouses one of which, Poundbury Farmhouse (built 1777), is now the Duchy of Cornwall Office.

 At the start of the Poundbury development during initial planning themes were drawn up for each phase.
 The names of Phase 1 carry a literary link.
 Middlemarsh and Evershot were villages that Thomas Hardy, the Dorset author, used as an inspiration for the country of The Woodlanders.
 That work introduces the village of Little Hintock.

 Crossing Middle Farm Way (named after the original farm just south of that road) you move into Phase 2 and an area where the names originate from the Duchy of Cornwall’s rural estate.
 Pendruffle, Tinten and Wadebridge are all long established tenanted farms.

 Moving north of the Bridport Road – this route has existed for centuries prior to Poundbury being built are more Estate names including Stowey, Tyberton, Whitecross and Kingsthorn.

 The racehorses of Her Majesty Queen Elizabeth the Queen Mother